namhyung/uftrace/doc/uftrace-dump.md

 :   Show hex dump of data as well

 \--chrome
-:   Show JSON style output used by Google chrome tracing facility.
+:   Show JSON style output as used by the Google Chrome tracing facility.

 \--flame-graph
-:   Show FlameGraph style output (svg) used by modern web browsers.
+:   Show FlameGraph style output (svg) viewable by modern web browsers.

 -k, \--kernel
-:   Dump kernel functions as well
+:   Dump kernel functions as well as user functions.

 \--kernel-only
 :   Dump kernel functions only.
-Implies \--kernel option.
+Implies `--kernel`.

 -F *FUNC*, \--filter=*FUNC*
 :   Set filter to trace selected functions only.
 This option can be used more than once.
-See `uftrace-replay` for filters.
+See `uftrace-replay`(1) for an explanation of filters.

 -N *FUNC*, \--notrace=*FUNC*
-:   Set filter not to trace selected functions (and their children).
+:   Set filter not to trace selected functions (or the functions called underneath them).
 This option can be used more than once.
-See `uftrace-replay` for filters.
+See `uftrace-replay`(1) for an explanation of filters.

 -T *TRG*, \--trigger=*TRG*
 :   Set trigger on selected functions.
 This option can be used more than once.
-See `uftrace-replay` for triggers.
+See `uftrace-replay`(1) for an explanation of triggers.

 \--tid=*TID*[,*TID*,...]
-:   Only print functions from given threads.
-To see the list of threads in the data file, you can use `uftrace-report --threads` or `uftrace-info` command.
+:   Only print functions called by the given threads.
+To see the list of threads in the data file, you can use `uftrace report --threads` or `uftrace info`.

 -D *DEPTH*, \--depth *DEPTH*
 :   Set trace limit in nesting level.

 \--sample-time=*TIME*
 :   Apply sampling time when generating output for the flamegraph.
-By default it uses number of calls for each function.
+By default it uses the number of calls for each function.
 When this option is used it simulates sampling by counting execution time at the given unit.
-So functions ran less than the sampling time will be removed from the output but functions longer than the time will be shown as larger.
+So functions which ran less than the sampling time will be removed from the output but functions longer than the time will be shown as larger.

 EXAMPLE